phpinternalsbook/PHP-Internals-Book/_sources/php7/internal_types/strings/zend_strings.rst.txt

 Now that you know how to manage and manipulate ``zend_string``, let's see the interaction they got with the ``zval`` container.

-.. note:: You need to be familiar with zvals, if not, read the :doc:`../zvals` dedicated chapter.
+.. note:: You need to be familiar with zvals, if not, read the :ref:`zvals` dedicated chapter.

 The macros will allow you to store a ``zend_string`` into a ``zval``, or to read the ``zend_string`` from a ``zval``::